eecs130/spring2020/pages/_assignments/hw4.md

 The following enhancements can be completed for extra credit.
 Note: You are only entitled to 6 points extra credit in this class (3 percentage points).

 {:.checkbox-list}
-* Add an event handler to the artist card so that when you click on it, the tracks in the #tracks section are replaced by the artist's top tracks **(2 points)**
+* Add an event handler to the artist card so that when you click on it, the tracks in the #tracks section are replaced by the artist's top tracks **(1 point)**
-* Add an event handler to each album card so that when you click the album, the tracks in the #tracks section are replaced by the album's tracks **(2 points)**
+* Add an event handler to each album card so that when you click the album, the tracks in the #tracks section are replaced by the album's tracks **(1 point)**
 * Modify the track template so that if there is no audio preview available, you don't get the option to play the track.
 Note: to test, search for Billie Elish, who is not available on Spotify **(1 point)** <br><img style="height:120px;" src="{{site.baseurl}}/assets/images/hw05/no_preview_available.png">
 * Figure out a way to hide the audio player unless the user has requested to listen to the track (by clicking on a track) **(1 point)**
 * Implement a way to play and pause a track by clicking on the track listing **(1 point)**
-* Integrate data from Twitter or YouTube, and render some stylized content below the albums **(2 points)**
+* Integrate data from Twitter or YouTube, and render some stylized content below the albums **(1 point)**

 > ### Hint for the first two extra credit options
 > Whereas for the required parts of the assignment, I've used the "simplified" endpoint, for the extra credit, you'll have to use the "unsimplified" endpoints (which return the original data structure as opposed to the simplified version of it).
 This means that you will remove the word "simple" from the API Tutor endpoint.
 Examples below.